-Oklahoma State University is accredited by the Higher Learning Commission (HLC) and programs within the colleges are also accredited.
+Oklahoma State University is accredited by the Higher Learning Commission (HLC).
+Programs within the colleges also hold area accreditation.
 The HLC may be reached at:

-230 South LaSalle Street, Suite 7-500 Chicago, IL 60604-1411 Phone: 800.621.7440/312.263.0456 Fax: 312.263.7462 info@hlcommission.org
+230 South LaSalle Street, Suite 7-500

+Chicago, IL 60604-1411

+Phone: 800.621.7440/312.263.0456

+Fax: 312.263.7462 info@hlcommission.org

-In the College of Agricultural Sciences and Natural Resources, the undergraduate program in biochemistry and molecular biology is accredited by the American Society for Biochemistry and Molecular Biology.
-The undergraduate forestry program is accredited by the Society of American Foresters.
+In the Ferguson College of Agriculture, the undergraduate program in biochemistry and molecular biology is accredited by the American Society for Biochemistry and Molecular Biology.
+The undergraduate forestry ecology and management option of the natural resource ecology and management major is accredited by the Society of American Foresters.
 The landscape architecture program (Bachelor of Landscape Architecture) is accredited by the American Society of Landscape Architects (ASLA).
-The landscape management program is accredited by the National Association of Landcare Professionals (NALP).
+The landscape management program is accredited by the National Association of Landscape Professionals (NALP).
 The professional education program in agricultural education is accredited by the Council for the Accreditation of Educator Preparation (CAEP) formerly known as the National Council for Accreditation of Teacher Education (NCATE).
 In addition, the undergraduate biosystems engineering program is accredited by Engineering Accreditation Commission (EAC) of ABET as a component of associated engineering programs in the College of Engineering, Architecture and Technology.

-In the College of Arts and Sciences, the chemistry program is certified by the American Chemical Society; the program in communication sciences and disorders is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology; the School of Media and Strategic Communications, which offers programs in multimedia journalism, sports media, and strategic communication, is accredited by the Accrediting Council on Education in Journalism and Mass Communications (ACEJMC); the Clinical Laboratory Sciences program is accredited by the National Accrediting Agency for Clinical Laboratory Sciences; the Department of Music is accredited by the National Association of Schools of Music; the program in clinical psychology is accredited by the American Psychological Association; and the Department of Theatre is accredited by the National Association of Schools of Theatre (NAST).
+In the College of Arts and Sciences, the chemistry program is certified by the American Chemical Society; the program in communication sciences and disorders is accredited by the Council on Academic

+Accreditation in Audiology and Speech-Language Pathology; the School of Media and Strategic Communications, which offers programs in multimedia journalism, sports media, and strategic communication, is accredited by the Accrediting Council on Education in Journalism and Mass Communications (ACEJMC); the Clinical Laboratory Sciences program is accredited by the National Accrediting Agency for Clinical Laboratory Sciences; the Department of Music is accredited by the National Association of Schools of Music; the program in clinical psychology is accredited by the American Psychological Association; and the Department of Theatre is accredited by the National Association of Schools of Theatre (NAST).

-In the College of Education, Health and Aviation, the Aviation Management and Professional Pilot options are accredited by the Aviation Accreditation Board International (AABI).
+In the College of Education and Human Sciences, the Aviation Management and Professional Pilot options are accredited by the Aviation Accreditation Board International (AABI).
 The counseling psychology and school psychology programs are both accredited by the American Psychological Association.
 The school counseling and community counseling programs are accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
 The school psychology program is also accredited by the National Association of School Psychologists.
-The Recreational Therapy Program is accredited by the Committee on Accreditation of Recreational Therapy Education (CARTE) through the Commission on Accreditation of Allied Health Education Programs (CAAHEP) which is accredited by the Council on Higher Education Accreditation (CHEA).
-The Recreation Management program is accredited by the Council on Accreditation of Parks, Recreation, Tourism, and Related Professions (COAPRT); COAPRT which is accredited by the Council on Higher Education Accreditation (CHEA).
+The Recreational Therapy Program is accredited by the Committee on Accreditation of Recreational Therapy Education (CARTE) through the Commission on Accreditation of Allied Health Education Programs (CAAHEP), which is accredited by the Council on Higher Education Accreditation (CHEA).
+The Recreation Management program is accredited by the Council on Accreditation of Parks, Recreation, Tourism, and Related Professions (COAPRT), COAPRT which is accredited by the Council on Higher Education Accreditation (CHEA).
 All Professional Education programs are accredited through the Council for the Accreditation of Educator Preparation (CAEP) formerly named the National Council for Accreditation of Teacher Education (NCATE).